6061 aluminium alloy: Properties

 The mechanical properties of 6061 greatly depend on the temper, or heat treatment, of the material.
 Young's Modulus is 69 GPa regardless of temper.

 6061-O

-Annealed 6061 (6061-O temper) has maximum ultimate tensile strength no more than 22 ksi, and maximum yield strength no more than 12 ksi or 16 ksi.
+Annealed 6061 (6061-O temper) has maximum ultimate tensile strength no more than 22 ksi, and maximum yield strength no more than 12 ksi for sheets and plates or 16 ksi for bars, rods and wires.
 The material has elongation (stretch before ultimate failure) of 10–18%.
 To obtain the annealed condition, the alloy is typically heat soaked at 415 °C for 2–3 hours.

 6061-T4

-T4 temper 6061 has an ultimate tensile strength of at least 26 ksi or 30 ksi and yield strength of at least 16 ksi.
+T4 temper 6061 has an ultimate tensile strength of at least 30 ksi for sheets and plates or 26 ksi for bars, rods and wires, and yield strength of at least 16 ksi.
 It has elongation of 10-16%.